A well-crafted instructional designer resume can help you stand out from other applicants so you can land your dream job.

 - Link your resume to your instructional designer portfolio (if you don’t have a portfolio, you can easily create one with Squarespace or another website builder).

 1. Read the Position Description Carefully

 Before you develop a resume for an instructional designer job, read the position description carefully.

-If you are like me, you have a resume on hand that you might use to apply for instructional designer jobs.
+If you’re like me, you have a professional resume on hand that you might use to apply for instructional designer jobs.